openframeworks/ofSite/documentation/utils/ofUtils_functions.markdown

 Get the value of a given environment variable.
 \note The available environment variables differ between operating systems.

-Returns: the environmnt variable's value or an empty string if not found.
+**Returns**: the environmnt variable's value or an empty string if not found.